WIN AT LEAST $1,000.00 PER DAY GUARANTEED

-9. All participating anglers from each team MUST be present at registration.
+9. At least 1 participating angler from each team MUST be present at registration.
 Team photos will be taken at registration, so all teams are encouraged to come dressed with their official tournament day jerseys.
 Registration will take place on Friday afternoon between 3:00PM and 7:00PM.
 Registration location to be announced.

 10. Tournament Hours: 7:30AM - 3:30PM.
 Boat Check-In will begin at 5:00AM at the Ingalls Harbor boat ramp.
 Lines in the water prior to 7:30AM will be cause for immediate disqualification.

 11. Teams will be allowed to trailer.
-All boats must launch from Ingalls Harbor, Rogersville, KOA Ramp or Ditto Landing.
+All boats must Only launch from a ramp available to the public on Wheeler Lake .
+Anglers are Only allowed to lock through to Wilson Lake.
 All boats must be recovered at the same ramp that it was put in at the morning of the event.
-All participating boats must be back to their respected boat ramps no later than 4:00PM.
 Once launched, teams may get underway in a safe and orderly manner.
 There will be no exceptions to this rule.

-14. Teams are allowed to have as many rods on board as needed.
+14. Teams are allowed to have as many rods on board as needed (or allowed by law based on the area being fished).
 However, only 6 rods are allowed in the water at any given time.

 15. No snagging will be allowed